typetools/checker-framework-gradle-plugin/README.md

 ```

 You can also use a locally-built version of the Checker Framework specified by the `CHECKERFRAMEWORK`
-environment variable: (in the Checker Framework configuration block)
+environment variable (in the Checker Framework configuration block):

 ```groovy
   // To use a locally-built Checker Framework, run gradle with "-PcfLocal".